sematext/docs/docs/integration/alerts-spikesh-integration.md

 **1.** Create an account at [Spike.sh](https://spike.sh) if you don't have one already.

-To be able to receive incoming notifications we need to add and configure a new integration.
-To do that:
+To receive incoming notifications from Sematext add and configure a new integration in Spike.sh:

 **2.** Go to the **Integrations** page and click **New integration**: